rafgraph/detect-it/README.md

 }
 ```

-#### MouseEvent and TouchEvent listeners
+#### Mouse Event and Touch Event listeners

-If the browser doesn't support PointerEvents, then there are a couple of ways to approach setting mouse and touch event listeners.
+If the browser doesn't support Pointer Events, then there are a couple of ways to approach setting mouse and touch event listeners.

-> Note that a touch interaction will fire TouchEvents as the interaction is in progress (finger on the screen), and then will fire MouseEvents after the touch interaction has finished (after the finger is removed from the screen) to support sites that only listen for MouseEvents.
+> Note that a touch interaction will fire Touch Events as the interaction is in progress (finger on the screen), and then will fire Mouse Events after the touch interaction has finished (after the finger is removed from the screen) to support sites that only listen for Mouse Events.

-**Option 1**: If the device is `mouseOnly` or `touchOnly` then only set mouse or touch listeners, and if the device is `hybrid` set both mouse and touch event listeners and ignore MouseEvents caused by touch input (you can use [`event-from`](https://github.com/rafgraph/event-from) for this).
+**Option 1**: If the device is `mouseOnly` or `touchOnly` then only set mouse or touch listeners, and if the device is `hybrid` set both mouse and touch event listeners and ignore Mouse Events caused by touch input (you can use [`event-from`](https://github.com/rafgraph/event-from) for this).

-**Option 2**: Always set both mouse and touch event listeners and use [`event-from`](https://github.com/rafgraph/event-from) to ignore MouseEvents from touch input.
+**Option 2**: Always set both mouse and touch event listeners and use [`event-from`](https://github.com/rafgraph/event-from) to ignore Mouse Events from touch input.

-I prefer option 2 as it's simpler to code and I haven't noticed any performance impact from setting extra listeners (note that setting TouchEvent listeners on a browser that doesn't support TouchEvents is fine, the browser will just ignore the event listeners).
+I prefer option 2 as it's simpler to code and I haven't noticed any performance impact from setting extra listeners (note that setting Touch Event listeners on a browser that doesn't support Touch Events is fine, the browser will just ignore the event listeners).

 ```js
 import { supportsPointerEvents } from 'detect-it';